 Q. DO YOU HAVE A BOOK? (’COS I’D TOTALLY BUY ONE!)

 Making a grammar guide was never an objective, but due to overwhelming demand (enough to get us off our indolent fundaments), several grammar zines are in the works, so save your ducats.
-(But don’t worry: they won’t cost a lot of money.
-We’ll try to keep them as close to free as possible.)
+In fact, the very first one is due out on October 1.
+You can purchase it on our store page, which will go live on October 1.

 Q. DUDES, WHY DON’T YOU ANSWER MY QUESTION ABOUT (X)?